jbuckman/jbuckman.github.io/_posts/2019-05-16-on-peer-review.md

 [^1]: There are other complaints about peer review, of course.
 For example, the “turnaround rate” of peer review is very slow: oftentimes, by the time a paper is presented at a conference, it has already been read and built upon by the majority of the community.
 However, these issues seem to be orthogonal to the core purpose of double-blind peer review, so I’m not going to discuss then further here.
 We already have a tool for fast turnaround: arXiv.
 Peer review serves a unique purpose, so if we change it, we should focus on changes that let it better serve that purpose.

-[^2]: There’s some rare exceptions, of course, such as if the first author commits academic fraud or something egregious, in which case the senior author gets penalized too.
+[^2]: There are some rare exceptions, of course, such as if the first author commits academic fraud or something egregious, in which case the senior author gets penalized too.